-PROVISIONAL ADMISSION FOR FRESHMEN
+CONDITIONAL ADMISSION FOR FRESHMEN

-Provisional admission may be granted to those who have a composite ACT of 18 or below.
-Those entering provisionally are required to enroll in a specific course or block of courses as a part of the program of study which may include University Study Strategies (G S 0113), Critical Thinking Strategies (G S 1213) and Reading Strategies (G S 0123).
+Conditional admission may be granted to those who have an Institutional Rating of less than 62.
+SNU's Institutional Rating is a score calculated by combining high school GPA with ACT or SAT score.
+Those entering conditionally are required to enroll in a specific course or block of courses as a part of the program of study which may include University Study Strategies (G S 0113), Critical Thinking Strategies (G S 1213) and Reading Strategies (G S 0123).
 The program of study for such students requires completion of more than 124 credit hours.
-Provisionally admitted students are also placed on academic warning upon admission.
+Conditionally admitted students are also placed on academic warning upon admission.
 This allows SNU to monitor academic progress carefully and to assure that appropriate support services can be provided to assist in academic success.
-Appeals of provisional admission status must be submitted in writing by the petitioning applicant to the Center for Student Success.
+Appeals of conditional admission status must be submitted in writing by the petitioning applicant to the Center for Student Success.

-The academic performance of provisionally admitted students will be reviewed at the completion of the first two semesters in residence at SNU.
+The academic performance of conditionally admitted students will be reviewed at the completion of the first two semesters in residence at SNU.
 Full admission to SNU will be granted if:

-- the student has successfully completed (defined as a grade of "C" or better) the prescribed course sequence noted above. - the student has earned at least 1.50 semester GPA for the first semester and at least a 2.00 cumula-tive GPA by the end of the second full traditional semester. - the student has fulfilled any further requirements of provisional admission.
+- the student has successfully completed (defined as a grade of "C" or better) the prescribed course sequence noted above. - the student has earned at least 1.50 semester GPA for the first semester and at least a 2.00 cumula-tive GPA by the end of the second full traditional semester. - the student has fulfilled any further requirements of conditional admission.